 So Which Retailer Is It?

-If we take just fashion apparel and fashion apparel retailers into consideration, there isn't just one retail company that is clearly the "largest" in the world.
-But the company considered to be the world's largest retailer of fashion apparel is not Walmart, and it's also not one the largest U.S. retail companies.
+If we take just fashion apparel and fashion apparel retailers into consideration, there isn't just one retail company that's clearly the largest in the world.
+But the company considered the world's largest retailer of fashion apparel isn't Walmart, and it's also not one the largest U.S. retail companies.

 It's Inditex.
-In terms of the total number of global retail outlets, Inditex—headquartered in Arteixo, Galicia, Spain—is the largest retailer of fashion apparel in the world.
-In terms of annual revenue, however, Hennes & Mauritz (H&M) beats out Inditex by a few hundred million dollars in the most recent fiscal year for each company.
+In terms of the total number of global retail outlets, Inditex—headquartered in Arteixo, Galicia, Spain—is the largest fashion apparel retailer in the world.
+But in terms of annual revenue, Hennes & Mauritz (H&M) beats out Inditex by a few hundred million dollars in the most recent fiscal year for each company.

-The Inditex group comprises eight different retail brands that sell from more than 7,300 retail outlets operating in 94 sales markets around the world.
-As of 2017, Inditex was retailing fashion and apparel through these retail brand stores:
+The Inditex group comprises eight retail brands that sell from more than 7,300 retail outlets operating in 94 sales markets around the world.
+As of 2017, Inditex sold fashion and apparel through these retail brand stores: